o-charts/manuals/oernc_en_US.md

 - You will be able to update your charts during a year from the purchase date.
 Charts have different update periodicity:

-    - Quarterly: Imray Charts Eastern Caribbean, Imray Charts Greece & Turkey.
+    - Quarterly: Imray Charts Eastern Caribbean, Imray Adriatic and Ionian, Imray Aegean and Mediterranean East.
     - Undetermined: Explorer Charts (Bahamas).

 - Your charts expire after a year from the purchase date.
 After expiration, charts will keep working on your system but you can not request updates for them any longer.